wkoszek/synology/README.md

 # My Synology automation scripts

-I have a Synology NAS box and to make its command line usable for myself long-term, I decided to spend some time on proper configuration.
+I have a Synology NAS box and to make its command line usable for myself in a long-term, I decided to spend some time on proper configuration.
 This
 includes:

 - `ipkg` installation: this will give you basic commands such as `vim` or `bash`

-- Debian chroot: this will let you run a Debian chroot, which gives you `apt-get` and the possibility of running all sorts of stuff on your Synology box.
+- Debian chroot: this will let you run a Debian userland, which gives you `apt-get` and the possibility of running all sorts of stuff on your Synology box.
 I found it useful when experimenting with command-line backup solutions such as `zbackup`, which don't exist in `ipkg`